katarinasupe/Rokudoku/README.md

 * Every move is counted and written below player's name.
 If the player restarts the game, then the number of moves also resets.
 * Each row, column and 2x3 rectangle needs to be filled out with the numbers 1-6, without repeating any numbers within the row, column or rectangle.
 * Game is won when the player fills all the cells correctly.

+## Game
+*	https://rp2.studenti.math.hr/~kasupe/dz1/rokudoku.php  (if the link is not working properly, then the data must have been removed)